sebastianczech/k8s-oci-tf-cloud/README.md

 # k8s-oci-tf-cloud

+## About repository

-Infrastructure for Kubernetes provisioned in Oracle Cloud with the use of Terraform Cloud
+Infrastructure for Kubernetes provisioned in Oracle Cloud with the use of Terraform Cloud.
+Whole idea of repository is based on [k8s-oci](https://github.com/sebastianczech/k8s-oci), which is delivering code to setup Kubernetes cluster using tools on your local machine.

 ## Authentication